 - ~1.5lb poached chicken, pre-cooked and sliced (about one breast per 2 people)

-Sauté the onion over medium heat until translucent.
-Add garlic for about 30 seconds, then add all seasonings.
+Sauté the onion in olive oil over medium heat until translucent.
+Add garlic for about 30 seconds, then add veggies and all seasonings.
 When veggies are almost soft, add in chicken to rewarm it.
-If you’re fancy and have another camp stove or burner handy, warm your tortillas, lay them in a bowl and spoon the filling over them.
+If you’re fancy and have another camp stove or burner handy, warm your tortillas, lay them in a bowl and top with filling.
 Perfection.

 Honey-Dijon-Soy Marinated Pork Tenderloin with Steamed Green Beans